ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `payment/edit` - to allow the user to modify an existing payment
 - `payment/delete` - to allow the user to delete an existing payment

-To further control access to a payment, you can use the `PaymentOwner` Limitation and set its value to `self`.
+To further control access to a payment, you can use the `PaymentOwner` limitation and set its value to `self`.
 This way users can only interact with their own payments.